Jam Kamal Khan: Personal life and education

-Jam Aali Khan II (1830–1858), Jam Mir Khan II (1858–1897), Jam Mir Khan III (1897–1921), Jam Kamal Khan I (1921–1945), Jam Ghulam Muhammad Khan (1945–1963) and Jam Ghulam Qadir Khan (1963–1988).

-Jam Kamal holds a degree in marketing from Greenwich University, Karachi.
+Jam Kamal holds a degree in marketing from the Greenwich University, Karachi.
+He is married to an Urdu-speaking woman from Karachi.

-He is the current and 13th Jam of Lasbela.
-He belongs to the royal Jam family of Lasbela.

 Political career

 He twice served the District Nazim of the Lasbela District in 2001 and 2005 before he was elected to the National Assembly of Pakistan as an independent candidate from Constituency NA-270 (Awaran-cum-Lasbela) in the 2013 Pakistani general election.
 He received 56,658 votes and defeated Ghulam Akbar Lasi, a candidate of the Pakistan Peoples Party (PPP).
 In the same election, he ran for the seat of the Provincial Assembly of Balochistan from Constituency PB-45 (Lasbela-II) as an independent candidate but was unsuccessful.
 He received 20,169 votes and lost the seat to Mohammad Saleh Bhutani.

 In June 2013, he was appointed as the Minister of State for Petroleum & Natural Resources in the Cabinet of Prime Minister Nawaz Sharif.
 He had ceased to hold ministerial office in July 2017 when the federal cabinet was disbanded following the resignation of Prime Minister Nawaz Sharif after the Panama Papers case decision.

 Following the election of Shahid Khaqan Abbasi as Prime Minister of Pakistan in August 2017, he was inducted into the federal cabinet of Abbasi.
 He was appointed as the Minister of State for Petroleum, a division under the then newly-created Ministry of Energy.

 In April 2018, he resigned from the post of Minister of State for Petroleum.
 In April 2018, he quit PML-N and helped in creating the Balochistan Awami Party (BAP).
 In May 2018, he was elected as the first president of the BAP.

 He resigned on 1 October 2021 as president of Balochistan Awami Party but later withdrew his decision.